-- 12.2.1 the name of the Participant who is the subject of the Referral (the Respondent); - 12.2.2 full details of the alleged violation, including where, when and how it is alleged to have occurred; - 12.2.3 the specific provisions of this Integrity Code alleged to have been violated; - 12.2.4 details of any relevant evidence, including copies of any relevant documents; and - 12.2.5 what sanctions are proposed from the list of potential sanctions set out at Article 12.10. - 12.3 The Secretary General will perform an inquisitorial function, investigating and determining the merits of the Referral.
-The Secretary General may delegate that function to a suitably qualified person (e.g., legal counsel).
-References below to the Secretary General will be deemed to include any such delegate. - 12.4 Save where the Secretary General orders otherwise, all Referrals will be dealt with in writing, without any oral hearing. - 12.5 The Secretary General will send a copy of the Referral to the Respondent, specifying a deadline within which the Respondent must file a written answer (the Answer) with the Secretary General, with a copy to the BIU.
-In the Answer, the Respondent may: - admit the charge(s) set out in the Referral and accept the sanction(s) sought in the Referral; - admit the charge(s) set out in the Referral but to seek to mitigate the sanction(s) proposed in the Referral; or - dispute the charge(s) and/or the proposed sanction(s), in which case the Respondent must set out in the Answer their response to each of the allegations made in the Referral, identify any defences that they wish to assert, set out the facts on which the defence(s) is/are based, and attach copies of any evidence upon which they wish to rely. - 12.6 The Secretary General may undertake such investigations in relation to the Referral and/or Answer as the Secretary General deems necessary, including consulting with persons with knowledge of the facts and/or appointing experts to advise on specific issues. - 12.7 If upon investigation the Secretary General identifies facts that suggest the sanctions set out in Article 12.10 may not be sufficient, given the conduct of the Participant, the Secretary General shall raise this with the Head of the BIU, who will then decide whether to maintain the Referral or else withdraw the Referral and pursue the matter in accordance with the ordinary procedures set out above. - 12.8 The Secretary General is not bound by judicial rules governing the admissibility of evidence.
+- 12.2.3 the specific provisions of this Integrity Code alleged to have been violated; - 12.2.4 details of any relevant evidence, including copies of any relevant documents; and - what sanctions are proposed from the list of potential sanctions set out at Article 12.10. - 12.3 The Secretary GeneralBIU Board will perform an inquisitorial function, investigating and determining the merits of the Referral.
+The Secretary GeneralBIU Board may delegate that function to a suitably qualified person (e.g., legal counsel).
+References below to the Secretary GeneralBIU Board will be deemed to include any such delegate. - 12.4 Save where the Secretary General BIU Board orders otherwise, all Referrals will be dealt with in writing, without any oral hearing. - 12.5 The Secretary General BIU Board will send a copy of the Referral to the Respondent, specifying a deadline within which the Respondent must file a written answer (the Answer) with the Secretary General, with a copy to the BIU.
+In the Answer, the Respondent may: - admit the charge(s) set out in the Referral and accept the sanction(s) sought in the Referral; - 12.5.2 admit the charge(s) set out in the Referral but to seek to mitigate the sanction(s) proposed in the Referral; or - dispute the charge(s) and/or the proposed sanction(s), in which case the Respondent must set out in the Answer their response to each of the allegations made in the Referral, identify any defences that they wish to assert, set out the facts on which the defence(s) is/are based, and attach copies of any evidence upon which they wish to rely. - 12.6 The Secretary General BIU Board may undertake such investigations in relation to the Referral and/or Answer as the Secretary General BIU Board deems necessary, including consulting with persons with knowledge of the facts and/or appointing experts to advise on specific issues. - 12.7 If upon investigation the Secretary General BIU Board identifies facts that suggest the sanctions set out in Article 12.10 may not be sufficient, given the conduct of the Participant, the Secretary General shall raise this with the Head of the BIU, who Board will then decide whether to maintain the Referral or else withdraw the Referral and pursue the matter in accordance with the ordinary procedures set out above. - 12.8 The Secretary General BIU Board is not bound by judicial rules governing the admissibility of evidence.
 Instead, facts may be established by any reliable means, including witness evidence, expert reports, and documentary or video evidence.